-Review and evaluation of the student's competencies are the responsibility of the MA Practicum Seminar Faculty.
-The Seminar Faculty will have reviewed the written manuscript prior to the oral presentation.
-The student should briefly present the case, building upon the materials already conveyed in the written report.
-The student should demonstrate her or his knowledge of the case, history, conceptualization, and treatment, including cultural or ethnic diversity issues and ethical issues.
-The student's presentation should not exceed thirty (30) minutes in length, and may be as brief as ten (10) minutes.
-A student may bring a concise outline to discuss certain key points during the oral presentation.
+Review and evaluation of the student's competencies are the responsibility of the Faculty Evaluators.
+Evaluators will have reviewed the written manuscript and transcript prior to the Exam.
+The student should briefly (5 minutes) present any updates to the case, building upon the materials already conveyed in the written report.
+A student may bring a concise outline to discuss certain key points during the faculty evaluation.
 However, it is expected that students will be able to negotiate a largely extemporaneous professional presentation.
 Reading from, or referring to, detailed notes is inconsistent with expectations for theoretical and clinical competence at this point in the student's training.